You stand before a gate. Though you

 see yourself as a friend of God — yet the idea stirs a longing deep within you, like a gentle breath rekindling an almost-extinguished

-Maybe you're living life with a growing sense
+Maybe you're living life with a growing

-you.
+take you.
 By nature, you don't like risk.
 Frightened, yet fascinated, you wonder, "Can this be God?
 Do I dare follow?"

 Maybe you love Jesus.
 You want to go wherever he leads.
+Ah, but

-(within you and around you) has blindsided, confused and paralyzed you.
+you and around you) has blindsided, confused and paralyzed you.

 life as a friend of God requires removing whatever hinders you from knowing his voice.
 Living life as a friend of